Activity overview

 Latest activity by Kurt McCormick

 Hi Steve, No additional steps are required on the database server you intend to monitor through Redgate Monitor.
 Even if that server is the one hosting the RedGateMonitor data repository, you do not need to do any setup on that server.
 All setup would be done on the server hosting the base monitor and web service.
 When going through the base monitor install, you'll be prompted to pick the location of the database repository.
-So long as that is done and working, you are ready to monitoring the server.
+So long as that is done and working, you are ready to monitor the server.
 After which, you can open the monitor ui, add the SQL Server, and it should begin monitoring it. / comments

 Hi Steve,No additional steps are required on the database server you intend to monitor through Redgate Monitor.
 Even if that server is the one hosting the RedGateMonitor data repository, you do not...